surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

  - The installation package on **Surge's website** is in the form of a Debian package
  - The distribution package is built on Ubuntu 16.04
  - The packages required are listed in the source and in the deb file
- - A Linux 64-bit VST3 version is also available, although VST3 support in Linux is sporadic, and it only fully works in Reaper
+ - VST3 support in Linux is sporadic, and the 64-bit VST3 plugin only fully works in Reaper

 If you choose to build **Surge** from source, see the instructions on Github.
 [https://github.com/surge-synthesizer/surge](https://github.com/surge-synthesizer/surge)